bhyland/ccsqa2025-play-at-home/README.md

 ## What's Included

 This repository contains:
+- **`project-instructions-template.md`** - A template where you can put instructions for what you want to accomplish in this project, e.g. modify an SOP.
 - **`qc-spec-tester.md`** - QC agent prompt that tests documents against specifications
 - **`qa-evidence-verifier.md`** - QA agent prompt that verifies QC testing evidence and reports
 - **`README.md`** - This file with setup instructions